MarcelineVQ/twow-raid-visuals/README.md

 The patches currently are based on twow `1.18.0` dbc's, simply change out the .dbc files in the `dbc/` folder to use other versions.
 The highlights are summarised below:

+- **AQ20:**
-- **AQ20:** Captain Tuubid visibly marks the player targeted for Attack Command.
+  - Captain Tuubid visibly marks the player targeted for Attack Command.
+  - Captain Drenn indicates the radius of Lightning Cloud.
+  - Anubisath Defenders indicate their Explosion range.

+- **Molten Core:**
-- **Molten Core:** Baron Geddon indicates the radius of his Inferno ability.
+  - Baron Geddon indicates the radius of his Inferno ability.
 Living Bomb has a rough indication of area of effect.
+  - Incindus indicates the radius of his Fire Nova.
+  - Sorcerer-Thane Thaurissan indicates his debuffs on the player.
+Rescaled Rune of Power ground effect.

 - **Blackwing Lair:** Warlocks and Spellbinders indicate the radius of their AoE damage.